Eddrick-23/NS_SHIFT_PLANNER-OLD-/README.md

 ## How to use

+### Adding names to name pool
+- Activate sidebar
+- Open the namepool drop down menu
+- Type name and press add name
+- **Names are formatted automatically to upper case, and without excess white space**

 ### Adding names to database
 - Activate sidebar
 - Select database to update.
-Type name into input widget
+Select name from dropdown widget.
+- Press **submit**
 - Only one name can be added to each day.
 E.g. The same name cannot be added to Day1:MCC and Day1:HCC1 etc.
-- **Names are formatted automatically to upper case, and without excess white space**

 ### Removing names from database
-- From the multi select widget above the "remove" button, choose names to remove
+- From the multi select widget above the **remove** button, choose names to remove
-- Click remove to remove name from database
+- Click **remove** to remove name from database
 - Make sure to select the appropriate database to remove from

 ### Allocating shift